 'The Landscapes of Anne of Green Gables: The Enchanting Island That Inspired L. M. Montgomery' by Catherine Reid

-Anyone who loved Anne of Green Gables as a child (or heck, who still loves it now) knows how influenced Anne was by the natural world — the Lake of Shining Waters, the White Way of Delight.
+Anne of Green Gables as a child (or heck, who still loves it now) knows how influenced Anne was by the natural world — the Lake of Shining Waters, the White Way of Delight.
 Her author, L.M.
 Montgomery, was similarly inspired by the Canadian landscape that defined her novel.
 Catherine Reid explores that influence in her mesmerizing book, The Landscapes of Anne of Green Gables: The Enchanting Island that Inspired L. M. Montgomery.
 It’ll make you want to pack your bags and head to PEI stat.
+Click here to buy.

 'Lands of Lost Borders: A Journey on the Silk Road' by Kate Harris